sirgeadas/Projeto-Ansible_LSF/2. Ansible/Ansible Hosts/Playbooks_and_Roles/Readme.md

 >```
 >Vault password:
 >```
->Just type it in and you can now see the variables and they values.
+>Just type it in and you can now see the variables and their values.

-Since each Ansible Control node can only reach the machines in its respective Resource Group, an error will occur as one of the machines is unreachable.
-Ignore the error.
+Since each Ansible Control node can only reach the machines in its respective Resource Group, an error will occur as one of the machines is unreachable. *Ignore the error*.
 It's all good! :upside_down_face: <p>
-Do the same command on the other Ansible Control node.
+Repeat the same command on the other Ansible Control node.

 <br/>